Content nodes and states

 All cluster controllers will vote for cluster controller with the lowest index that says it is ready.
 If a cluster controller has more than half of the votes, it will be elected master.
 As a majority vote is required, the number of cluster controllers should be an odd number of 3 or greater.
 A fresh master will not broadcast states before a transition time is passed, allowing an old master to have some time to realize it is no longer the master.

 Buckets are mapped to distributors using the ideal state algorithm.
 As the cluster state changes, buckets are re-mapped immediately.
 The mapping does not overlap - a bucket is owned by one distributor.

-Document API clients do not interface with the cluster controller, and does hence not know the cluster start at startup.
-A random distributor is used first.
-If the document operation hit the wrong distributor, WRONG_DISTRIBUTION is returned, with the current cluster state.
+Document API clients (i.e. container nodes with <document-api>) do not interface with the cluster controller, and do not know the cluster state at startup.
+Clients hence do not know which distributor to use at startup.
+A random distributor is therefore used first.
+If the document operation hit the wrong distributor, WRONG_DISTRIBUTION is returned, with the current cluster state in the response.
 WRONG_DISTRIBUTION is hence expected and normal at cold start / state change events.